 At MU Health Care, safety is our top priority.
-As the region's leader in infectious diseases, including COVID-19, we have used our expertise to design a safe and convenient experience in our facilities.
+As the region's leader in treating infectious diseases, we have used our expertise to design a safe and convenient experience in our facilities.

 - Our staff screens patients over the phone for symptoms such as cough, fever and shortness of breath prior to scheduled appointments.

-- Any employee who has symptoms of a respiratory illness or a high temperature is required to stay home until recovered.
+- Any employee who has symptoms of a respiratory illness or a high temperature should stay home until recovered.

 Waiting room changes